 Helping shorter supply chains to survive and thrive will make our food system more resilient and sustainable.

-COVID-19 highlighted the fragility of long supply chains and we're facing a global climate emergency, so finding ways to source local and sustainable food - like organic - is more important than ever.
+The fragility of longer supply chains has been highlighted by COVID 19 and the ongoing climate emergency.
+Finding ways to source local and sustainable food - like organic - is more important than ever.

 Whilst long supply chains have their place, having a mix of long and short supply chains has a number of benefits like:

 Giving small food businesses more access to the local markets boosts the regional economy.
 With fewer stages in the supply chain, local producers may also enjoy higher profit margins.

 Many local governments have declared a climate emergency.
 Supporting the development of local food production and distribution could lower transport emissions and increase efficiency.

 3. Strengthening food security

 COVID-19 showed some of the drawbacks of long supply chains.
 Having short, regional supply chains, alongside longer supply chains, bolsters food security so that we're better prepared for times of uncertainty.

 Find out how businesses and councils are already working to shorten supply chains, and what opportunities exist to increase the availability of local, sustainable food in your community.